OR13/draft-steele-transparency-service/draft-steele-transparency-service.md

 : A cose-sign1, opaque-signature, with one or more receipts included in its unprotected header.

 notary:
 : A name for the entity that produces a receipt.
   A notary is an issuer of receipts.
+  Notaries are identified by Identity Documents.

 # Messages